MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

     microsoftcommunicationsonline/noam-4a-s7
     ```

-    - The region will be displayed after the **/** like in the above example where there region is noam.
+    - The region will be displayed after the **/** as in the above example where there region is: noam

  - The report will launch with sample data.

- - To see your own data, please click **Refresh** in the Home tab under Queries in Power BI Desktop.
+ - To see your own data, click **Refresh** in the Home tab under Queries in Power BI Desktop.

    :::image type="content" source="media/cqd-teams-aa-cq-historical-report-02.png" alt-text="Screenshot selecting the refresh option":::